arbedout/peekaboo/README.md

 # Run using Docker

-For can quickly run it inside a Docker container:
+You can quickly run it inside a Docker container using:

-## Buid docker image
+## Build docker image

 ```bash
 docker build -t peekaboo:latest .